 - Java Batch tools A couple of enhancements:

 - Remote development tools for Liberty servers WebSphere Developer Tools (WDT) now allows you to develop with a Liberty server running on a remote system.
 Now you can connect, control and publish applications to remote servers!
 You can edit server configuration files, publish applications, view and control server status, view and control application status, debug remote applications and view server logs.

 - Auto-scaling and dynamic (smart) routing Auto-scaling starts and stops Liberty servers in the Liberty clusters automatically based on scaling policies.
 Dynamic routing routes HTTP requests automatically to the active Liberty servers in the Liberty cluster.
 The administrator doesn’t need to monitor and change the configuration for the HTTP request once the auto-scaling and dynamic routing are enabled to the Liberty cluster.

 And, of course, a bunch of bug fixes.

 Whatâ€™s already in there?

-In the July/August beta, we fixed a whole bucketload of bugs.
-That was to make things more stable for all the stuff we added in previous betas, such as support Real-Time Communications (WebRTC) and CouchDB, there was JMS 2.0, JPA 2.1, bean validation 1.1, JSON-P 1.0, EJB 3.2 Lite, Servlet 3.1, OpenID Connect, Java 8 toleration, WebSockets, a facelift for the Liberty Repository…
+In the September beta, we added Java Batch 1.0 with tools, concurrent-1.0, JPA Entity Listener Injection via CDI, improvements to the server configuration editor, and enhancements to featureManager.
+In earlier betas, we fixed a shedload of bugs and added things like support for Real-Time Communications (WebRTC) and CouchDB, and there was JAX-RS 2.0, JMS 2.0, JPA 2.1, bean validation 1.1, JSON-P 1.0, EJB 3.2 Lite, Servlet 3.1, OpenID Connect, Java 8 toleration, WebSockets, a facelift for the Liberty Repository…

 Go take a look at the previous beta announcements for a full list: